fshowalter/franksmovielog.com-v1/content/reviews/0109-it-rains-on-our-love-1946.md

 venue_notes:
 ---

-Delightful sophomore feature for Ingmar Bergman.
-Kollberg and Malmsten play two lonely young strangers who sleep together, feel a connection, and strive to build a life together.
-Bergman's decision to have his mysterious, omniscient narrator--known only as “Man with umbrella"--appear as a character in the story lends a whimsical hue.
+**Ingmar Bergman's delightful sophomore feature.** Barbro Kollberg and Birger Malmsten play two lonely young strangers who sleep together, feel a connection, and strive to build a life together.
+Bergman's decision to have his omniscient narrator--known only as “Man with umbrella"--appear as a character in the story lends a whimsical hue.
 It presents a biting exposé of the hypocrisy in contemporary Swedish society but never feels cynical.
 The courtroom finale had me cackling with glee.

 <!-- end -->